You can find out how these options work in our webinar recording and frequently asked questions below. We also have a candidate guide for each option.

 - What will happen if differences in exam results appear between the two methods?

-- How will reasonable adjustments be accommodated with the changes to theory exam delivery for Sept/Oct?
+- How will reasonable adjustments be accommodated with the changes to theory exam delivery?

 - SECTION 2 - Test centre delivery